Scott Siman: Career

 RPME's first release was vocal phenom Maggie Rose.
 Her first single, I Ain't Your Mama was #1 Most Added on the Mediabase country singles chart the first week of its release.
-RPME also represented, among others, Dack Janiels/Chase Rice at country radio.
-The first single Ready Set Roll and was a top 5 single at Country radio.
+RPME also signed Australian duo Kaylens Rain (their US debut single, Outta Here was released to country radio on October 15, 2012).
+They then represented Dack Janiels/Chase Rice at country radio.
+His debut single Ready Set Roll was a top 5 hit at country radio.
 Siman left RPM Entertainment in 2014 to head up EMCo.